Allowable Cost Policy Manual

 • County Agencies - Indirect costs for county agencies are allowable if the county develops and retains on file an approvable county-wide indirect cost allocation plan.
 Any allocated costs must be supported by a cost allocation plan.
 Both plans must be in accordance with the requirements of 2 CFR Part 225 Cost Principles for State and Local Governments and must be reviewed by the county's independent auditor as a part of the annual single audit.

-• Tribal Governments - Indirect costs for the Tribal governments are allowable based on the receipt of an approved indirect cost rate that has been negotiated with the United States Department of Interior's Office of Inspector General and is included in the Departmental/Tribal contract.
+• Tribal Governments - Indirect costs for the Tribal governments are allowable based on the receipt of an approved indirect cost rate that has been negotiated with the United States Department of Interior's Office of the Inspector General and is included in the Departmental/Tribal contract.
 Any allocated costs must be supported by a cost allocation plan.

 • Other Agencies - Indirect costs for other agencies, such as non-profit organizations, for-profit businesses, local units of government (other than Counties), and educational institutions, must be reasonable; must be documented in writing in an agency-wide Cost Allocation Plan and an agency-wide Indirect Cost Plan; and must be allocated in a manner consistent with the above plans.
 These plans must be in accordance with the requirements of the applicable federal cost principles and must be reviewed by the agency's independent auditor as a part of the annual audit.